“Art is transferring feeling from one heart to another”

 I have produced a variety of brochures, grant proposals, commemorative booklets, and other promotional material for clients in many sectors – academic, corporate, institutional/non-profit, artistic, etc. Included here is one sample of this more targeted composition: a Director’s Brief advocating for implementation of a school library makerspace.

 ~ Director’s Brief: Implementing a School Library Makerspace

-I have created many websites for personal use and written copy for those of others.
+I have created many websites for personal use and written copy for other entities, including corporate and entrepreneurial clients.
 I include here a site I produced to explore the social and historical context (and joy!) of Astrid Lindgren’s beloved tale, Pippi Longstocking.

 © Rachel Rosekind, PhD, MLIS